 Music education can benefit youth’s cognitive abilities and engagement, but high-quality music education is often hard to access in underserved communities.
 Partnering with the Youth Orchestra Los Angeles (YOLA), SPARQ is researching the potential of music programs to foster the social-emotional development, academic engagement, and empowerment of youth from underserved neighborhoods in Los Angeles.

 People often mistake race for something that people “are” rather than actions that people “do,” hindering their ability to fight racism.
-Partnering with Stanford’s Center for Comparative Studies in Race and Ethnicity (CCSRE), SPARQ is developing a digital toolkit for educators and facilitators who want to foster student’ and coworkers’ racial literacy.
+Partnering with Stanford’s Center for Comparative Studies in Race and Ethnicity (CCSRE), SPARQ developed a digital toolkit for educators and facilitators who want to foster student’ and coworkers’ racial literacy.
 The toolkit contains a series of short films and educational materials featuring the latest Stanford scholarship about how people do race and how to undo racism.
-The toolkit will be available in fall 2019.
+Check out the toolkit.

 Authentic Leadership Development